React-Automation-Studio/React-Automation-Studio/README.md

 Breaking Changes:
 <ul>
-  <li>ReactVis  was dropped  </li>
+  <li>ReactVis was dropped</li>
-  <li>Update to MUI 5.9.2 from  Material UI 4 <br/>
+  <li>Update to MUI 5.9.2 from Material UI 4<br/>
   Follow the migration guide at: https://mui.com/material-ui/migration/migration-v4/ and apply the preset-safe code mods https://mui.com/material-ui/migration/migration-v4/#preset-safe
   </li>
   <li>
-    If you customized any of the themes be sure to update in line with the base themes  that come with the master repo
+    If you customized any of the themes be sure to update it in line with the base themes  that come with the master repo
   </li>
   <li>Removed Deprecated ActionFanoutButton - use ActionButton instead</li>
   <li>Removed Deprecated SwitchComponent - use Switch instead</li>